Carrie Nye

 Carolyn Nye McGeoy (October 14, 1936 – July 14, 2006), known professionally as Carrie Nye, was an American actress.
 In her career spanning 32 years, she was nominated for a Tony Award in 1965, a Primetime Emmy Award in 1980, and a Drama Desk Award in 1981.

 Early life

-Nye was born Carolyn Nye McGeoy in Greenwood, Mississippi, the only child of Frank Rice McGeoy, president of a local bank, Emma Evelyn (Reddett) McGeoy.
+Nye was born Carolyn Nye McGeoy in Greenwood, Mississippi, the only child of Frank Rice McGeoy, president of a local bank, and Emma Evelyn (Reddett) McGeoy.

 She attended Stephens College in Columbia, Missouri, then attended the Yale School of Drama, graduating in 1959.
 She met Dick Cavett at Yale.
 They married in 1964.